garrett-wade/salesforceOAuthApp/README.md

 ## Usage

-1. Create a aalesforce connected app
+1. Create a salesforce connected app
 2. Update the redirect uri of the salesforce connected app to `http://localhost:3000/callback`
 3. Relax the IP restrictions of the connected app
 4. Clone the repository locally